autoboat-vt/autoboat_docs/docs/nodes/telemetry.md

 The telemetry node will coalesce all of this information into a single json, and send that json over to the telemetry server.
 The telemetry server will then pass that data along verbatim to the groundstation, so the groundstation can properly interpret that data.

-The reason that this is a separate node from the autopilot nodes is that we would ideally like to have the option to run the autopilot without a wiFi connection, so if the telemetry code is in its own node, then we can just choose to not launch the telemetry node, and it should work perfectly!
+The reason that this is a separate node from the autopilot nodes is that we would ideally like to have the option to run the autopilot without a WiFi connection, so if the telemetry code is in its own node, then we can just choose to not launch the telemetry node, and it should work perfectly!

-If you would like more information on the telemetry node and what information it receives and how it communicates with the telemetry server/ groundstation, please see the ros system diagrams and the system diagram specifically for the groundstation/ telemetry.
+If you would like more information on the telemetry node and what information it receives and how it communicates with the telemetry server/ groundstation, please see the [ros system diagrams](../system_diagrams/diagram_of_ros_nodes.md) and the [system diagram specifically for the groundstation/ telemetry](../system_diagrams/diagram_of_groundstation_telemetry.md).

+If you would like to learn more about the specific https routes that are available in the telemetry server and what their role is, then please refer to the [telemetry server documentation](../telemetry_server/telemetry_server_overview.md)

 <br>